learn-co-curriculum/dsc-ordering-and-limiting/README.md

 If you want to get the names of all the dogs and cats, you can no longer run a query with just the column name.
 `SELECT name FROM cats,dogs;` will return `Error: ambiguous column name: name`.

-Instead, you must explicitly follow the tableName.columnName syntax.
+Instead, you must explicitly follow the `tableName.columnName` syntax.
 ```sql
 SELECT cats.name, dogs.name FROM cats, dogs;
 ```

 You may see this in the future.
-Don't let it trip you up.
+Don't let it trip you up!

 ## Summary